All Episodes

 How do we even decide?

-There's gonna be people that are gonna try to use it to gain more followers.
+There's going to be people that are going to try to use it to gain more followers.

-All of that's gonna happen, but I also hope, and I see it in the midst of all that, there's still a lot of genuine things happening that God's stirring hard.
+But I also hope, and I see it, in the midst of all that, there's still a lot of genuine things happening that God's stirring heart.

-So it's so God's presence will use it, will have sort of appear in it like iron filings round a magnet, which is the image of the cross that I start to feel as I came to our Lord or as our Lord came to me.
+So God's presence will use it, will sort of appear in it like iron filings around a magnet, which is the image of the cross I started to feel as I came to our Lord or as our Lord came to me.

-And it I suppose, Jake, what we're interested in is not the mobilization of ideas to win an argument as demonstrated when, oh yeah, no, it's okay to like people on the right saying, Well, it's okay to cancel Jimmy Kimmel because actually Jimmy Kimmel was making a joke about that.
+And I suppose, Jake, what we're interested in is not the mobilization of ideas to win an argument as demonstrated when, oh, yeah, no, it's okay to, like people on the right saying, well, it's okay to cancel Jimmy Kimmel because actually Jimmy Kimmel was making a joke about that.

 When you see it, it's pretty innocuous, really, and pretty sort of meaningless and trite.

-Um, but instead, what you want to see is a sort of the glimpse of eternity, because how can any well, as you just said, very clearly, where is authority derived from?
+But instead, what you want to see is a sort of the glimpse of eternity because how can any, as you just said very clearly, where is authority derived from?

 What is your basis for even making the claim that there's such a thing as right and wrong?

-I watched the other day that film from ages ago, some you know, The Martian, and in the film The Martian, it's clearly a celebration of man's scientific endeavour.
+I watched the other day that film from ages ago, some, you know, The Martian.

-In one very notable scene, he pulls apart the crucifix of his departed colleague in order to create he has to create an explosion for some sort of agricultural reason and to you know separate water and stuff like that.
+In one very notable scene, he pulls apart the crucifix of his departed colleague in order to create, he has to create an explosion for some sort of agricultural reason and to separate water and stuff like that.

-Anyway, the film delights in the idea that it's in fact human endeavour that saves us and human ingenuity that saves us.
+Anyway, the film delights in the idea that it's in fact human endeavor that saves us and human ingenuity that saves us.

-But even in a film that clearly prizes those ideas, the allegiance of the of the astronauts that return to rescue their colleague comes from what?
+But even in a film that clearly prizes those ideas, the allegiance of the astronauts that return to rescue their colleague comes from what?

 What is the allegiance?